DivineLeafBird/divineleafbird/README.md

 He/Him

-Feel free to reach out to me for collaborations, or just to say hi!
+Feel free to reach out for collaborations, or to say hi!
 I'm always eager to connect with fellow developers and designers.